 Monthly Rate = (1 + AnnualRate)^(1/12) – 1:contentReference[oaicite:22]{index=22}.

-To illustrate, a 5 percent growth per annum translates to (1.05)^(1/12)-1 ≈ 0.407% per month.
-Or alternatively, when sales increased between 10,000 and 11,000 in 3 months, the growth rate will be (11000/10000)^(1/3) – 1 ≈ 3.23% per month.
+For example, a 5% annual growth corresponds to (1.05)^(1/12)-1 ≈ 0.407% per month.
+Or conversely, if sales grew from $10,000 to $11,000 over 3 months, the growth rate is (11000/10000)^(1/3) – 1 ≈ 3.23% monthly.

 Revenue Growth Rate